PolyglotSystems/certificate-sentinel-operator/docs/quickstart-certificatesentinel.md

 This document will help demonstrate the workflow for using this operator to scan a cluster for expiring x509 certificates.

+## Prerequisites

+- Have the Certificate Sentinel Operator already [deployed on the OpenShift cluster](../deploy/README.md#deploy-to-red-hat-openshift)

 ## 1. Create a Namespace

 *THIS!
 IS!
 KUBERNETES!*